-This article was first published in Currency News Volume 18 – N° 9 / September 2020.
+This article was first published in The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+News Volume 18 – N° 9 / September 2020.
 It is republished here with permission of the author.

 Besides health concerns, the most severe consequences of COVID-19 are its economic impacts.
 Not only does the economy suffer due to the imposed lockdowns and travel restrictions, but the pandemic has had and is having a great influence on retail payments.
-This includes the decrease in the use of cash in transactions, partly based on misconceptions, partly on the overall drop in retail business.
+This includes the decrease in the use of Money in physical form such as banknotes and coins. in transactions, partly based on misconceptions, partly on the overall drop in retail business.

 Even if it is still early days to assess the long-term impacts on the future of cash, a few observations can be made.
-Therefore, this update on banknote developments at the global level, in its fourth year (see Currency NewsTM September 2017, 2018 and 2019), will begin with a short overview of the developments after the outbreak of COVID-19, before addressing the statistics of 2019.
+Therefore, this update on A banknote (or ‘bill’ as it is often referred to in the US) is a type of negotiable promissory note, issued by a bank or other licensed authority, payable to the bearer on demand. developments at the global level, in its fourth year (see Currency NewsTM September 2017, 2018 and 2019), will begin with a short overview of the developments after the outbreak of COVID-19, before addressing the statistics of 2019.

 Furthermore, in order to provide more perspective to the current debate on the future of cash, information on the development of the demand for banknotes during the entire last decade is provided.
 In this respect, emphasis has been put on the consistency of the data, and therefore some information used in earlier articles has been updated.